 What to eat on a 14:10 intermittent fasting schedule

-Whether you’re looking to lose weight or optimize your health, if your meal plan contains predominantly foods like this:
+If you’re looking to lose weight or optimize your health, your meal plan should contain lots of:

 • lean protein